giswqs/aws-open-data-blogpost/blog.md

 # leafmap.maxar_download(post_images)
 ```

-The post-event images are commented out to avoid long download times in this example, but you can uncomment this line to download the post-earthquake imagery as well.
-Each image is typically several megabytes in size, so consider your bandwidth and storage constraints when downloading large datasets.
+There are a lot more post-event images available for the Turkey earthquake.
+It may take a while to download all the images.
+Uncomment the above cell to download the post-event images if needed.

 ## Conclusions

 Access to high-quality geospatial data is no longer limited to technical experts with large computing resources.
-Thanks to open data initiatives like the AWS Open Data Program, ASDI, and the Maxar Open Data Program, coupled with intuitive tools like Leafmap and Solara, anyone can explore and visualize critical Earth data in minutes.
+Thanks to collaborations between open data initiatives like the AWS Open Data Program, ASDI, and the Maxar Open Data Program, coupled with intuitive tools like Leafmap and Solara, anyone can explore and visualize critical Earth data in minutes.

 Whether you're a researcher investigating climate trends, a student exploring land cover dynamics, or a volunteer aiding in disaster mapping, these tools offer a powerful gateway to cloud-hosted open data—turning raw datasets into actionable insight.